Treeborf/CS4173-P2P-Messenger/README.md

 - Type your message and click **Send**.
 - The encrypted ciphertext will appear in both GUIs.
 - To decrypt, input the correct password, choose the correct cipher, and click **Decrypt Last Message**.

 ---

+## ❓FAQ

+### ❌ What happens if Alice and Bob use different passwords?
+The message cannot be decrypted — the app displays a decryption error.

+### ❌ What if Alice uses AES and Bob selects DES?
+Decryption fails with a "mode mismatch" warning.
+The encryption algorithm is embedded in the message metadata.

+---
 ## 🧑‍💻 Author